Chart Industries (NASDAQ:GTLS) Releases FY 2022 Earnings Guidance

 Chart Industries (NASDAQ:GTLS – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $5.250-$6.500 for the period, compared to the Thomson Reuters consensus estimate of $5.310.
+The company provided earnings per share guidance of $5.250-$6.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.310.
 The company issued revenue guidance of $1.70 billion-$1.85 billion, compared to the consensus revenue estimate of $1.74 billion.

-Chart Industries (NASDAQ:GTLS – Get Rating) last released its earnings results on Thursday, February 24th.
-The industrial products company reported $0.73 earnings per share for the quarter, beating analysts’ consensus estimates of $0.67 by $0.06.
-The firm had revenue of $378.90 million during the quarter, compared to the consensus estimate of $373.91 million.
+Chart Industries (NASDAQ:GTLS – Get Rating) last released its quarterly earnings results on Thursday, February 24th.
+The industrial products company reported $0.73 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.67 by $0.06.
+The business had revenue of $378.90 million during the quarter, compared to analyst estimates of $373.91 million.
 Chart Industries had a return on equity of 7.70% and a net margin of 4.49%.
-The company’s revenue was up 21.3% compared to the same quarter last year.
-During the same period in the prior year, the company posted $1.27 EPS.
-As a group, research analysts anticipate that Chart Industries will post 5.14 EPS for the current year.
+Chart Industries’s revenue for the quarter was up 21.3% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $1.27 earnings per share.
+As a group, equities research analysts forecast that Chart Industries will post 5.14 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Allianz Asset Management GmbH increased its holdings in Chart Industries by 25.3% in the 4th quarter.
-Allianz Asset Management GmbH now owns 502,300 shares of the industrial products company’s stock worth $80,106,000 after purchasing an additional 101,285 shares in the last quarter.
-Morgan Stanley increased its stake in shares of Chart Industries by 56.4% in the second quarter.
-Morgan Stanley now owns 349,178 shares of the industrial products company’s stock valued at $51,091,000 after buying an additional 125,980 shares during the period.
-Legal & General Group Plc increased its stake in shares of Chart Industries by 4.8% in the fourth quarter.
-Legal & General Group Plc now owns 103,715 shares of the industrial products company’s stock valued at $16,541,000 after buying an additional 4,776 shares during the period.
-Wells Fargo & Company MN increased its stake in shares of Chart Industries by 6.7% in the fourth quarter.
-Wells Fargo & Company MN now owns 84,587 shares of the industrial products company’s stock valued at $13,491,000 after buying an additional 5,276 shares during the period.
-Finally, California State Teachers Retirement System increased its stake in shares of Chart Industries by 2.4% in the fourth quarter.
-California State Teachers Retirement System now owns 50,671 shares of the industrial products company’s stock valued at $8,082,000 after buying an additional 1,183 shares during the period.
+Hedge funds have recently made changes to their positions in the company.
+Advisors Asset Management Inc. raised its position in shares of Chart Industries by 13.0% in the 4th quarter.
+Advisors Asset Management Inc. now owns 983 shares of the industrial products company’s stock valued at $157,000 after acquiring an additional 113 shares during the period.
+Schonfeld Strategic Advisors LLC acquired a new position in Chart Industries during the fourth quarter worth about $1,249,000.
+Marshall Wace LLP boosted its holdings in Chart Industries by 433.5% in the fourth quarter.
+Marshall Wace LLP now owns 20,609 shares of the industrial products company’s stock valued at $3,286,000 after acquiring an additional 16,746 shares during the last quarter.
+Millennium Management LLC raised its position in shares of Chart Industries by 227.2% during the fourth quarter.
+Millennium Management LLC now owns 31,652 shares of the industrial products company’s stock worth $5,048,000 after purchasing an additional 21,977 shares during the period.
+Finally, Barclays PLC raised its position in shares of Chart Industries by 41.7% during the fourth quarter.
+Barclays PLC now owns 47,655 shares of the industrial products company’s stock worth $7,601,000 after purchasing an additional 14,023 shares during the period.

 About Chart Industries (Get Rating)

-Chart Industries, Inc engages in the manufacturing of engineered equipment for the industrial gas, energy, and biomedical industries.
-It operates through the following business segments: Cryo Tank Solutions, Heat Transfer Systems, Specialty Products and Repair, Service & Leasing, and Corporate.
-The Cryo Tank Solutions segment supplies bulk, microbulk, and mobile equipment used in the storage, distribution, vaporization, and application of industrial gases.
+Chart Industries, Inc manufactures and sells engineered equipment for the energy and industrial gas industries worldwide.
+The company operates through four segments: Cryo Tank Solutions, Heat Transfer Systems, Specialty Products, and Repair, Service & Leasing.
+It provides bulk and packaged gas cryogenic solutions for the storage, distribution, vaporization, and application of industrial gases; cryogenic trailers, ISO containers, bulk storage tanks, loading facilities, and regasification equipment for delivering liquefied natural gas (LNG) into virtual pipeline applications; and large vacuum insulated storage tanks as equipment for purchasers of standard liquefaction plants.

 - Get a free copy of the StockNews.com research report on Chart Industries (GTLS)